Australian Museum Arachnology Collection

 - eight walking legs

-- two main body parts
+- one or two main body parts

 - simple eyes